 Requesting an accommodation and participating in the interactive process is a protected activity, and ILNG employees will not be retaliated against for engaging in the process.
-Any employee who feels he/she has experienced retaliation for participating in the above activities should contact the ILNG Equal Opportunity Office at 217-761-3670/3518 or an EEO professional within 45 days of the alleged retaliation or knowledge of the alleged retaliation.
+Any employee who feels they have experienced retaliation for participating in the above activities should contact the ILNG State Equal Employment Management (SEEM) Office at 217-761-3670/3518 within 45 days of the alleged retaliation.

 Employee Name:

 Email:

 Contact Phone Number:

-Supervisor Contact Details:

-Name:
+Supervisor Name:

-Email:

-Contact Number:
+Email: \\\\\ Contact Phone Number: